Aashmeet/DataAnalyticsPipeline/README.md

-# Lab: Data Pipeline for Topic Modeling and Sentiment Analysis Using Amazon S3 ,Amazon Comprehend ,Amazon Athena and Amazon Quicksight
+# Lab: Data Pipeline for Topic Modeling and Sentiment Analysis Using Amazon S3, Amazon Comprehend, Amazon Athena and Amazon Quicksight

 ## Introduction: